-The examination is offered once a year in late May, and typically take place on a Thursday and Friday between the last day of classes and graduation.
-Candidates are asked to notify the Assistant Director of Graduate Studies of their intention to sit for the exam prior to spring break.
+The examination is offered once a year in late May.
+Candidates are asked to notify the Assistant Director of Graduate Studies of their intention to sit for the exam prior to winter break.
 Some training grants may require students supported by that grant to answer the substantive questions in that area; students are responsible for meeting this requirement.